abulka/relationship-manager/README.md

 Be mindful that normal object to object wiring using references and lists of references is going to be much faster than a Relationship Manager.

+You can have multiple relationship manager instances to manage different areas of your programming domain, which increases efficiency and comprehensibility.

 ## Other implementations

 You may want to google for other more professional [Object Databases](https://en.wikipedia.org/wiki/Object_database).
 For example, in the Python space we have: